Macon Mall: Redevelopment (2021-present)

 On Wednesday, September 15, 2021, Macon-Bibb County announced that Hull Property Group had donated the mall to them and Mayor Lester Miller announced a $100 million investment to redevelop the mall and add a new amphitheater.
 With this redevelopment, city officials are hoping this will result in new businesses coming to the Eisenhower Parkway corridor.
 The amphitheater will have seating for up to 10,000 and the mall will include new businesses, office space for the county, space for Central Georgia Technical College and Middle Georgia State University as well as space for the film industry.
 Plans are also in place to create the world's largest Pickleball facility in the area.
 Since the announcement of the redevelopment, several retailers have expressed interest in nearby shopping centers and the city announced plans for a Casino hotel as well as a new restaurant plaza called "Mac-Town".
 The Atrium-Health Amphitheater opened in 2024.
 Rhythm & Rally, the world's largest pickleball facility, opened in the former Belk space as well.
-Throughout the late 2020s, several retailers would leave the Macon Mall, including Rue 21, Spencer's, and Shoe Dept. Encore, along with Champs Sports and Authentiks, which located to the nearby Summit at the Mall shopping center.
+Throughout the mid 2020s, several retailers would leave the Macon Mall, including Rue 21, Spencer's, and Shoe Dept. Encore, along with Champs Sports and Authentiks, which located to the nearby Summit at the Mall shopping center.
 A majority of the Sears/Burlington wing of the mall was converted into government offices, including turning the lower level of the Burlington building into a courthouse and board of elections.
 A library was added in the former Anna's Linens as well.
+In 2026, John Smeal & Co Jewelers and Finish Line closed their doors.